Golden Retriever: History

 The Golden Retriever was developed in Scotland in the nineteenth century by Sir Dudley Marjoribanks (later to become Baron Tweedmouth) from Flat-coated Retrievers judiciously crossed with Tweed Water Spaniels and some other British dog breeds.
-Prior to the 1952 publication of the very detailed stud book which had been meticulously maintained by Marjoribanks, a number of romantic tales were published about the origins of the breed.
+Before the 1952 publication of the detailed stud book, meticulously maintained by Marjoribanks, a number of romantic tales about the breed's origins were published.

-In the 1860s Marjoribanks set out to create what to his mind was the ultimate breed of retriever at his Scottish estate Guisachan.
-He started by acquiring a yellow-coloured Flat-coated Retriever dog called Nous; (Note: Accounts vary as to whether Sir Dudley Marjoribanks acquired Nous in 1865 or 1868.)
+In the 1860s, Marjoribanks set out to create what, to his mind, was the ultimate breed of retriever at Guisachan, his Scottish estate.
+He started by acquiring a yellow-coloured Flat-coated Retriever dog named Nous; (Note: Accounts vary as to whether Sir Dudley Marjoribanks acquired Nous in 1865 or 1868.)
 Nous had been whelped in June 1864 and was the only yellow pup in an otherwise all black-coloured litter.
-Whilst uncommon, occasionally liver, brown, golden or yellow-coloured purebred Flat-coated Retriever pups are whelped to matings of two black parents.
-It is the pedigree of Nous that was the source for the romantic tales of the heritage of the Golden Retriever.
-One early account claimed Nous was purchased from a Russian circus trainer in Brighton, another claimed he was bought from a cobbler, and yet another claimed a gypsy.
-The stud book states that Nous was a Flat-coated Retriever bred by Lord Chichester on his Stanmer Park estate near Brighton.
+Although uncommon, occasionally liver-, brown-, golden- or yellow-coloured purebred Flat-coated Retriever pups are whelped to matings of two black parents.
+It was Nous's pedigree that gave rise to the romantic tales of the Golden Retriever's heritage.
+One early account claimed Nous was purchased from a Russian circus trainer in Brighton; another claimed he was bought from a cobbler; and yet another claimed he was bought from a gypsy.
+The stud book states that Nous was a Flat-coated Retriever bred by Henry Pelham, 3rd Earl of Chichester on his Stanmer Park estate near Brighton.

-In 1868 Nous was mated to a Tweed Water Spaniel bitch named Belle, who is recorded in the stud book as being whelped in 1863 and being of "Ladykirk breeding".
-The litter from this mating consisted of four yellow pups, Primrose, Ada, Cowslip and Crocus.
-The best bitch from this litter, Cowslip, was mated to a Tweed Water Spaniel called Tweed with the mating producing a bitch pup called Topsy.
+In 1868, Nous was mated to a Tweed Water Spaniel female named Belle, who is recorded in the stud book as being whelped in 1863 and being of "Ladykirk breeding".
+The litter from this mating consisted of four yellow pups: Primrose, Ada, Cowslip, and Crocus.
+The female selected from this litter, Cowslip, was mated to a Tweed Water Spaniel called Tweed with the mating producing a bitch pup called Topsy.
 Cowslip was subsequently mated to a Red Setter called Sampson; that mating produced a dog pup called Jack.
 Topsy was mated with a black Flat-coated Retriever called Sambo and a bitch pup from that litter, Zoe, was mated back to Jack and two pups from that mating were retained, a dog called Nous II and a bitch called Gill.
 Gill was mated to a black Labrador Retriever called Tracer, and a bitch pup from that mating, Queenie, was mated back to Nous II; all Golden Retrievers descend from this mating.
 The progeny from these various matings varied in colour from pure black to light cream, but it was the golden-coloured ones that were retained and mated to each other, forming the foundation stock of the Golden Retriever breed.
 Marjoribanks is also known to have used a sandy-coloured Bloodhound and another Labrador in subsequent years of the breeding programme.